Thursday 13th May 2021

 What happens if the bus I'm waiting for is full?

-All our buses are currently restricted to half capacity to allow for social distancing measures to be safely followed.
+All our buses are currently restricted to allow for social distancing measures to be safely followed.
 If a bus is full, we kindly ask that you wait for the next bus.

 What happens if the last bus of the day is full?